Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT: Discussion

-We found no statistically significant difference in how cautious participants behaved toward hallucinations between the customized LLMaaS chatbot and ChatGPT (H3).
-However, participants reported more experienced hallucinations with ChatGPT than with the customized LLMaaS chatbot (H4).
-This combination of results is noteworthy as we expected that the same customizations of the LLMaaS chatbot, the absence of an in-chat hallucination warning and the corporate design, would jointly reduce users' alertness toward hallucinations, thereby leading to both less cautious behavior and fewer reported hallucinations.
-However, our findings only support the latter.
-While the lack of an effect for H3 could be due to the low internal consistency of our self-developed scale for cautious behavior, we discuss further possible interpretations.
-One possible explanation for this pattern is that interface customizations may have reduced users' mental alertness only to a limited degree.
-This may have influenced the detection of hallucinations, which rely more on automatic or intuitive processes.
-However, it may not have affected more reflective, effortful strategies for preventing hallucinations or verifying outputs.
-These interpretations gain further nuance when considered alongside our exploratory benchmark evaluations.
-TruthfulQA directly assessed hallucination generation and indicated that the LLMaaS chatbot in fact produced more hallucinated answers than ChatGPT.
-In contrast, HaluEval evaluated hallucination detection performance and showed that the university chatbot slightly outperformed ChatGPT.
-Taken together, these results suggest a miscalibration between users’ perceptions and objective performance: although participants perceived the customized chatbot as less hallucination-prone, benchmark evidence indicates that it may generate hallucinations more frequently, while at the same time showing somewhat stronger abilities in recognizing them.
-This discrepancy underscores the role of trust-inducing cues and institutional framing in shaping users’ vigilance toward hallucinations, potentially leading to an underestimation of risks.
+\paragraph{Participants did not behave more cautiously toward hallucinations (H3), but reported more perceived hallucinations with ChatGPT than with the customized LLMaaS chatbot (H4).} This combination of results is noteworthy as we expected that the LLMaaS chatbot would jointly be associated with less cautious behavior and fewer perceived hallucinations compared to ChatGPT, both resulting from lower user alertness toward hallucinations.
+However, our findings only support fewer perceived hallucinations (H4).
+While the lack of an effect for H3 could be due to the low internal consistency of our self-developed scale, there is another possible explanation: The interface customizations may have reduced users' mental alertness only to a limited degree, influencing the detection of hallucinations, which rely more on automatic or intuitive processes, but not more reflective, effortful strategies for preventing hallucinations or verifying outputs.

-Higher privacy perceptions were observed for the customized LLMaaS chatbot compared to ChatGPT (H5).
-These results relate to actual system differences in terms of privacy safeguards (see \autoref{fig:TrAM_Figure}).
-Additionally, users might have associated the university-hosted system with more responsible or secure data practices due to its institutional branding in the interface design or login-based access within the university network.
-Prior work has shown that strong corporate branding can reduce perceived privacy risks and increase users’ willingness to disclose personal information online~\cite{wang2019, myerscough2008, jain2022}.
-In line with this reasoning, the university’s institutional branding may have served as a trust signal, \eg, leading users to perceive the system as more accountable and less likely to monetize their data.
-These findings highlight the role of contextual design cues in shaping perceived privacy and suggest that institutional trust signals may function as privacy heuristics in AI-mediated interaction.